 The Chief Executive Officer is a member of the EMA Management Board and attends the meetings held within the framework of the HMA.
 This should allow the national strategy to be optimally coordinated with the strategy applied at the European level.
 In this regard, the representatives for the Communication, the Quality and the Legal Affairs Divisions, the International Relations Unit, and the Human Tissue Material Coordination also regularly attend European meetings that are relevant for efficient functioning within the European framework in terms of their areas of competency.

-A current overview of FAMHP committees, consultation platforms organised by the FAMHP and the consultation platforms with public services and institutions based on a protocol is available on the French and Dutch version of this page.
+A current overview of FAMHP committees, consultation platforms organised by the FAMHP and the consultation platforms with public services and institutions based on a protocol.